anwerashif/geocontent/README.md

 # GeoContent

-It is a WordPress plugin works with [Geolocation IP Detection](https://wordpress.org/plugins/geoip-detect/).
-Using this plugin you can show content country based.
+It is a WordPress plugin works with [Geolocation IP Detection](https://wordpress.org/plugins/geoip-detect/) and [TranslatePress](https://wordpress.org/plugins/translatepress-multilingual/) in addition.
+Using this plugin you can show content country based and redirect them to language page/post.

 ## How it Works